Kunselman, Ring are engaged to be wed

 The bride-to-be was home schooled.
 She is currently employed by Ringbyre Jerseys, LLC in Pierpont, Ohio.

 The groom-to-be is a 2006 graduate of Redbank Valley High School.
 He received an associate’s degree in industrial technology from Clarion University and an associate’s degree in maintenance electricity from Triangle Tech.
-He is currently employed as an electrician at Electrician at Allegheny Mineral in Kittanning, Pa.
+He is currently employed as an electrician at Allegheny Mineral in Kittanning.

 A May 30, 2020 wedding at The Sparrow Hill in Adamsville, Pa., is planned.